spotinst/help/src/docs/spot-pc/tutorials/deploy-spot-pc.md

 Enter the path to the data volume that will host the company shared data and the users' personal data.

 #### Select Spot Group License
-Select the type of user licensing to be used for this Spot Group.
+Select the type and quantity of licenses for this Spot Group.
+This determines the size and quantity of session hosts as well as the maximum number of users with access to these resources.

 Pooled users share a session host which personal users a dedicated session host when connecting.
 All users in a Spot Group must be the same user type.